hayden-donnelly/programming-problems/README.md

 # Practice
-This is a repository which contains code that I've written to learn or practice certain skills.
+This is repository contains code that I've written to learn and practice certain skills.

 ## Overview